gmac/schema-stitching-handbook/type-merging-nullables/README.md

 _products: (root, { upcs }) => upcs.map(upc => reviews.find(r => r.productUpc === upc) ? ({ upc }) : null)
 ```

-In this implementation, only product UPCs that match a review in the database are treated a valid records.
-Unknown records simply return null _without errors_, for example:
+In this implementation, only product UPCs that match a review in the database are treated as valid records.
+Unknown records simply return null without errors, for example:

 ```graphql
 query {